 Samsung Ultra-Slim External CD DVD±R/RW

 A lot of people are moving away from internally mounted optical drives, and it’s easy to see why!
 This one is definitely one of the cheaper & better external optical drives to consider.
 View

 When you’re picking parts to build yourself a gaming PC there are lots of things to consider.
 For instance, do you plan on upgrading it in the future?
 Do you just want what you can get now, or do you want to eventually overclock your processor?
 Each path gives you a lot of new things to consider to effectively balance price with performance.
 But, why do all that when you could have me do it for you?!

 Keep in mind that the price listed above is for the core components only, you will still need an operating system, and any other peripherals you don’t currently have.

 The GTX 1060 is great graphics card in both price and performance, it’s easily the best options at this level without going too crazy on cost.
-Zotac’s GTX 1060 AMP Edition is a great option that’s pretty much the only one available for less than $300 right now.
+EVGA’s GTX 1060 SC is small but still runs great and doesn’t get too hot.
 It offers 6GB of GDDR5 VRAM, 5 display outputs, and a small profile that’ll fit inside any case.
 This GTX 1060 is easily capable of supporting VR headsets like the Vive or Rift as well as getting 60fps in most AAA games.
 If you’re put off by the small size, feel free to swap it out for a larger option!

 When it comes to RAM, 8GB is all you need for gaming this far into 2017, really.
-There will come a time when most games will demand 16GB or more, but that time hasn’t come just yet.
+There will come a time (sooner than later) when most games will demand maybe 12GB or more, but that time hasn’t come just yet.
 Even some of the very few games that currently “require” 16GB run perfectly fine with an 8GB setup.
 With that in mind, if you’re like me and you end up running Chrome with 100 different tabs open while gaming at the same time, you might want to consider upgrading to 16GB.